 Receptor Sensitivity Justification Soil Medium The site is a greenfield, and no contamination was observed.
 However natural resources are very limited and only used for low quality grazing.
-Groundwater Medium Groundwater recharge is low and no aquifers are present within the site.
-However, neighbouring villages in the valleys rely on groundwater bores for potable water.
+Groundwater recharge is low and no aquifers are present within Groundwater Medium the site, as it is a plateau.
+However, neighbouring villages in the valleys rely on groundwater bore for potable water.